skramm/spaghetti/README.md

 ...
 ```
 (see full code for details)
+The three type parameters are the states, the events, and the type of the argument of the callback function.

 Once you have declared this class, the declaration of the data type of the FSM will be done with the second form of the macro:
 ```C++
 SPAG_DECLARE_FSM_TYPE( fsm_t, States, Events, AsioWrapper, bool );
 ```
 The configuration step will go as follows (assuming the states are names ST_RED, ST_GREEN, ST_ORANGE).
 As you can guess, we have here, timeouts of 5, 5, and 1 seconds: